LSSTDESC/rail_attic/docs/source/overview.rst

 As part of its core functionality, RAIL provides tools to ....<continue>

 RAIL comprises three packages: creation, estimation, and validation.
+It will eventually also comprise a fourth package: summarization.

 The `creation` package
 ======================